-Leung Ting’s Early Training
+Leung Ting – Early Training

 After finishing his training in the late 1960s, Leung Ting opened his first Wing Chun school in Hong Kong.
 He started a class at a college which became very popular, and within a relatively short period of time, had hundreds of students, with several having finished the whole system.
+These students learned techniques rooted deeply in the Chinese martial arts tradition, as laid out in his renowned book and various magazine articles.

 Global Spread of the Lineage